Mosaic artwork by Laura Robbins

 She interlocked her slender fingers, a gesture Kunam found subtly seductive.

 Fiscal leverage, he thought, licking his lips.
 Why couldn't businesspeople just speak plain English?
-"But you mentioned profits," he ventured, searching for a response that sounded interested.
+"But you mentioned profits," he ventured, searching for a interested-sounding response.

 Kunam gave them his Denzel grin.
 "So why don't you?" he asked.